elpop/ga_cli/README.md

     [Google::ProtocolBuffers](https://metacpan.org/pod/Google::ProtocolBuffers)

     All the Perl Moules are available via [metacpan](https://metacpan.org) or install via de "cpan" program in you system.
-Debian/Ubuntu and Fedora has packages from the perl modules.
+Debian/Ubuntu and Fedora has packages for the perl modules.

 ## Usage